-If there is one thing Japanese don’t joke around with, it is business manners… Being early rather than on time, following a strict work dress code, and using honorific language when addressing superiors are all important aspects of the business rules when working at Japanese company.
+If there is one thing the Japanese don’t joke around with, it is business manners… Being early rather than on time, following a strict work dress code, and using honorific language when addressing superiors are all essential aspects of the business rules when working at a Japanese company.

-When doing business in Japan, another thing you want to be aware of is business card etiquette.
-This will help you avoid any embarrassing situations and make a good impression on your Japanese business partners.
+Business card etiquette is another thing you want to be aware of when doing business in Japan.
+This will help you avoid embarrassing situations and make a good impression on your Japanese business partners.

 Business Card Culture in Japan

 In Japan, business cards are not simply a way of exchanging contact information.
-They are also used as a form of introduction to convey important information about an individual’s business rank and title.
+They are also used as an introduction to convey important information about an individual’s business rank and title.
 For this reason, business cards are treated with great care and respect.

-Usually, a Japanese business card includes basic information about their owners such as their full name, company name, position, department, and means of contact (phone number, e-mail address, and company’s postal address).
+Usually, a Japanese business card includes basic information about its owners, such as their full name, company name, position, department, and means of contact (phone number, e-mail address, and company’s postal address).
 All Japanese businessmen and women are expected to carry their ¨meishi¨ (business card in Japanese) on them, no matter if they are freelancers or simple office workers.

 How to Exchange Business Cards

 There are four main steps to follow when exchanging a business card with someone in Japan.
-Try your best to keep them in mind and you will be alright.
+Try to keep them in mind, and you will be alright.

 1 – Preparations